razorpay/blade/rfcs/0000-template.md

 - How do we prioritise this with business and product folks?
 - How do we communicate with other teams?
 Will updating docs suffice or do we need a dedicated interaction with them?

-# How Do We Educate People?
+# How do we educate people?
 - How should this be taught to other folks?
 - What names and terminology work best for these concepts and why?
 - How is this idea best presented?